 ·

-It is no doubt that modern life forces a person to live with high levels of constant stress.
-And obviously, only a few can say that they never feel anxious and have strong mental health.
-Fears, anxiety, depression, sleep and eating disorders are the consequences of the frantic pace of life the humanity has today.
-Mental health issues are one of the most complex medical problems affecting people all over the world.
+Modern life undeniably thrusts us into a whirlwind of relentless stress.
+It's clear that only a rare few can claim to be free from anxiety and possess unshakable mental health.
+The frantic pace of today's world breeds fears, anxiety, depression, and disorders in sleep and eating habits.
+These mental health struggles are among the most intricate and pervasive medical challenges faced globally.
+The emotional toll is profound, touching lives in every corner of the world.
 Mental disorders include depression, bipolar disorder, schizophrenia and other psychoses, dementia, mental retardation, and developmental disorders, including autism.
 On a global scale, about 280 million people suffer from depression, and over 700 000 people commit suicide yearly, according to the WHO.
 Around 7.8% of UK adults are affected by some type of medical health disorder, including anxiety and depression.
 Mental health problems are common in the United States, where nearly one in five adults live with a mental disorder.

 Depression